Nathan MacKinnon: Early years, team and scoring difficulties (2013–2017)

 On July 8, 2016, MacKinnon as a restricted free agent re-signed with the Avalanche, agreeing to a seven-year, $44.1 million contract that averages $6.3 million per season.
-Later in the offseason, on October 13, 2016, MacKinnon was announced as an alternate captain for the Avalanche.

-MacKinnon would play his first NHL All-Star Game on January 10, 2017, as the lone representative of the Colorado Avalanche.
-He was again selected the following year for the 2018 NHL All-Star Game.
+On October 13, two days before the 2016–17 season started, MacKinnon was announced as an alternate captain for the Avalanche.
+MacKinnon would be named to his first NHL All-Star Game on January 10, 2017, as the lone representative of the Avalanche.
+MacKinnon ended the season playing in all 82 games with 16 goals and 37 assists for 53 points as the Avalanche missed the playoffs for the third consecutive season and finished last place in the standings overall.